catherinemoresco/catherinemoresco.github.io/_posts/2014-11-13-teaching-my-computer-to-read-pdfs-are-evil.markdown

 	    return images
 ```

-It's slow, and a little ugly, and brings another third-party dependency into our cobbled-together little app, but it works.
+It's simple, and slow, and a little ugly, and it brings another third-party dependency into our cobbled-together little app, but it works.

 And that's my punsishment for not doing my research and fully expecting to be able to build a PDF renderer in a week.